fpetruschke/gettingStarted-FatFree/README.md

 It is simple, it is fetherlight and makes a lot of fun.

 As always: there a lot of ways to get where you want to go.
-This is just my way of getting into it.
+This is just my way of getting there.

 Have fun.

->_**Note**: Some chapters - e.g. the structuring of your application - are highly individual.
-Just try to comprehend my steps but then just go ahead and do whatever you want._

 >_**Info**: for writing an own README.md like this, following link might be helpful: [https://enterprise.github.com/downloads/en/markdown-cheatsheet.pdf](https://enterprise.github.com/downloads/en/markdown-cheatsheet.pdf)_